-To be convicted of this crime, the prosecution must be able to prove beyond a reasonable doubt two elements: (1) That on the date alleged, the defendant knowingly rented, leased, or lent a motor vehicle which was not equipped with an ignition interlock device to another person; and (2) the defendant knew that the other person’s driving privileges were restricted to a vehicle equipped with an ignition interlock device.
+To be convicted of this crime, the prosecution must be able to prove beyond a reasonable doubt two elements: (1) That on the date alleged, the defendant knowingly rented, leased, or lent a motor vehicle that was not equipped with an ignition interlock device to another person; and (2) the defendant knew that the other person’s driving privileges were restricted to a vehicle equipped with an ignition interlock device.

 Circumvention of an Interlock Device 1198(9)(a)

 Under New York State law, a person who is required by law to use an ignition interlock device to operate a motor vehicle shall not request, solicit, or allow any other person to blow into an ignition interlock device or to start a motor vehicle equipped with the device for the purpose of providing the restricted person with an operable motor vehicle.
 If convicted, this crime will result in a Class A misdemeanor.
-A motor vehicle as defined by this statute means every vehicle operated or driven upon a public highway which is propelled by any power other than muscular power.
+A motor vehicle as defined by this statute means every vehicle operated or driven upon a public highway that is propelled by any power other than muscular power.

 To be convicted of this crime, the prosecution must be able to prove beyond a reasonable doubt three elements: (1) That on the date alleged, the defendant’s driving privilege was restricted by law to operating a motor vehicle with an ignition interlock device; (2) that on the date alleged, the defendant requested, solicited, or allowed another person to blow into an ignition interlock device, or to start a motor vehicle equipped with the device; and (3) that the defendant did so for the purpose of providing himself or herself with an operable motor vehicle.